ARTICLE I. NAME, ARTICLES OF ORGANIZATION, PRINCIPAL OFFICE & SEAL

 ARTICLE IV.
 BOARD OF DIRECTORS

-The Board of Directors shall consist of the Officers and a maximum of eight other representatives (a total of 16 maximum) and its members are herein referred to collectively as Directors and individually as a Director.
-The Officers will consist of a Chair, Vice Chair, Recording Secretary, Corresponding Secretary, Treasurer, Parliamentarian, Clerk and President.
-Members of the Board of Directors shall be determined by ballot vote of the membership.
-Officers of the Board of Directors, other than the President, shall be elected by the directors, each for a one (1) year term.
-The President of BAMIT shall be determined by ballot vote of the membership.
+The Board of Directors shall consist of eight (8) Officers, and a maximum of eight (8) other representatives (a total of 16 maximum representatives).
+The Officers shall consist of a Chair, Vice Chair, Recording Secretary, Corresponding Secretary, Treasurer, Parliamentarian, Clerk and President.
+The number of Directors of the Board may be increased or decreased at any annual or special meeting of the Board of Directors by the affirmative vote of a majority of all of the Directors of the Board.

-Each Officer must be a dues-paying Regular Member.
-Other Directors may be appointed to the Board by a two-thirds vote of the Board.
-Individuals need to demonstrate achievement as volunteer leaders in BAMIT, MIT Alumni/ae Association, or other similar volunteer organizations or activities.
+Each Director of the Board must be a Regular Member or a Lifetime Member.
+Candidates for Director need to demonstrate achievement as volunteer leaders in BAMIT, the MIT Alumni/ae Association, or other similar volunteer organizations or activities.
 Directors need a general, national perspective to set policy and direction for BAMIT programs, activities, and operations.
-The Nominating Committee shall make every effort to present a slate of candidates for election who are representative of the diversity of the alumni/ae body in gender, course of study, professional career, year of graduation, and current geographical location.
+The Nominations Committee shall make every effort to present a slate of candidates for election who are representative of the diversity of the alumni/ae body in gender, course of study, professional career, year of graduation, and current geographical location.

-Officers and Directors may resign by delivering a written and signed resignation to the Chair and Recording Secretary of BAMIT.
-Such resignation shall be effective upon delivery.
-A Director may be removed by a two-thirds vote of the entire Board of Directors when, in their judgment, the best interests of BAMIT would be served thereby.
+Except as otherwise required by law, any Officer or Director of the Board may resign by delivering a written and signed resignation to the Chair and Recording Secretary of BAMIT.
+Such resignation shall be effective upon delivery unless the notice specifies a later effective time.
+A Director may be removed from office at any time with or without cause, by a two-thirds vote of the entire Board of Directors when, in their judgment, the best interests of BAMIT would be served thereby.

-Officers and Directors shall not receive any salary for their services unless voted on by the membership.
+Officers and Directors shall not receive any salary for their services unless voted on by the membership at an annual meeting, except that Directors of the Board may be reimbursed for ordinary and necessary expenses incurred in the performance of their duties to the Corporation, in reasonable amounts as approved by a majority of the entire Board of Directors.
 Nothing contained herein will be construed to prohibit any Officer or Board Member from serving BAMIT in another capacity and receiving compensation for his or her services.
 Any compensation paid to an Officer, Director or member shall be disclosed in the year end statements of financial position prepared by the Treasurer and presented to the membership.

 ARTICLE V. OFFICERS & THEIR DUTIES